-1) Personal illness of the student (reported from parent/guardian) up to 42 hours (6 school days) in one month or 72 hours (10 school days) in a year.

-- 2) Needed at home to perform necessary work directly and exclusively for parents or legal guardians (applies to students over 14 years of age only). - 3) Death in the family (applies to absences of up to 18 school hours unless a reasonable cause may be shown for a longer absence). - 4) Observance of a religious holiday consistent with a student's truly-held religious beliefs. - 5) Traveling out of state to attend a Board-approved enrichment activity or extracurricular activity (applies to absences of up to 24 school hours). - 6) College visitation (grades 7-12) - 7) Absence due to a student's placement in foster care or change in foster care placement or any court proceedings related to their foster care status. - 8) Absence due to being homeless - 9) As determined by the Superintendent.
+- 1) Personal illness of the student (reported from parent/guardian) up to 42 hours (6 school days) in one month or 72 hours (10 school days) in a year. - 2) Needed at home to perform necessary work directly and exclusively for parents or legal guardians for a limited period of time when approved by the super intedndent (applies to students over 14 years of age only). - 3) Death in the family (applies to absences of up to 18 school hours unless a reasonable cause may be shown for a longer absence). - 4) Observance of a religious holiday consistent with a student's truly-held religious beliefs. - 5) Traveling out of state to attend a Board-approved enrichment activity or extracurricular activity (applies to absences of up to 24 school hours).

+- 6) College visitation (grades 7-12)

+- 7) Absence due to a student's placement in foster care or change in foster care placement or any court proceedings related to their foster care status.

+- 8) Absence due to being homeless

+- 9) As determined by the Superintendent.